SpeedyWeather/SpeedyWeather.jl/docs/src/forcing_drag.md

 Then we also see in the definition of `S` that there are prefactors ``A(1-\exp(-2\tfrac{\Delta t}{\tau}))`` which depend on the forcing's parameters but also on the time step, which, at the time of the creation of `StochasticStirring` we might not know about!
 And definitely do not want to hardcode in.
-So to illustrate what you can do in this case we define two additional parameters `a,b` that are just initialized as zero, but that will be precalculated in the `initialize!` function.
+So to illustrate what you can do in this case we define two additional parameters `a, b` that are just initialized as zero, but that will be precalculated in the `initialize!` function.
 However, we decided to define our `struct` as _immutable_ (meaning you cannot change it after creation unless its elements have mutable fields, like the elements in vectors).
 In order to make it mutable, we could write `mutable struct` instead, or as outlined here use `RefValue`s.
-Another option would be to just recalculate `a,b` in `forcing!` on every time step.
+Another option would be to just recalculate `a, b` in `forcing!` on every time step.
 Depending on exactly what you would like to do, you can choose your way.
-Anyway, we decide to include `a,b` as `RefValue`s so that we can always access the scalar underneath with `a[]` and `b[]` and also change it with `a[] = 1` etc.
+Anyway, we decide to include `a, b` as `RefValue`s so that we can always access the scalar underneath with `a[]` and `b[]` and also change it with `a[] = 1` etc.

 Lastly, the [Vallis et al., 2004](https://doi.org/10.1175/1520-0469(2004)061%3C0264:AMASDM%3E2.0.CO;2)